Market is an of with functions , direct subtypes and keys that represents what is commonly understood as "Market Data".

 For example, without it, a collection could include two prices (eg 99.8 and 98.2) associated with the same stock (eg MSFT) and the pricing of the MSFT stock option would not be able to decide which of the two prices to use!

-Market objects are needed as input in the pricing of Tradable and the valuation of Quotable objects as they carry the required market data.
+Market objects are needed as input in the pricing of and the valuation of objects as they carry the required market data.

-In particular, the Tradable::Price and Quotable::Value functions search inside the provided Market object to retrieve any required data, such as discount factors, quoted prices or historical data.
+In particular, the and functions search inside the provided Market object to retrieve any required data, such as discount factors, quoted prices or historical data.